substrate-system/connect/README.md

 The `join` method accepts a third argument of some arbitrary data, which will be JSON encoded and send to the other machine via websocket.

-After getting a websocket via `join`, it will emit several events specific to the use-case:
+After getting a websocket via `join`, the websocket will emit several events specific to the use-case:

 * `note` -- some data created by the existing device.
 * `approve` -- when the other device sends an "approve" message